frctl/fractal/docs/guides/creating-components.md

 If you now refresh the page in your browser, you should see that the title and the status indicator for your blockquote component have now both changed.

-There are **plenty more configuration options** for components - check out the component configuration reference docs for full details.
+> There are **plenty more configuration options** for components - check out the [component configuration](/docs/components/configuration.md) docs for full details.

 ## 4. Creating variants

 Variants are useful for when you have a need for a slightly modified version of your component, but when the change is small enough that it doesn't really warrant creating a whole separate component.

-Variants can be thought of as roughly analogous to the concept of 'modifiers' in BEM.
+> Variants can be thought of as roughly analogous to the concept of 'modifiers' in [BEM](http://getbem.com/).
+If you are would use a BEM modifier class to describe your (sub)component, it's probably a good fit to be a variant.

 There are a number of ways to create variants, each with their own pros and cons, but probably the simplest way is to create a separate variant view file.
 (For full details on creating and using variants see the full [variants documentation](/docs/components/variants.md)).